One of the talks that I give is staying close to your kids as they get older.

 This is a great way to stay focused on what's important:

-- Having the conversations that matter
+- Having the conversations that matter with your child

-- Staying connected with our kids, and
+- Staying connected with our child, and

-- Keeping the lines of communication open
+- Keeping the lines of communication wide open with her

 Because now you've got a teaching and consequence system in place that's all set up and ready to use.
 And you also have a cell phone contract and several Mini Lessons, all taught and reinforced via predetermined consequences + fixes.